-The school has a trained Learning Mentor to support children in various social/emotional ways and a counsellor works within the school twice a week, providing emotional support for a range of needs.
-The SENCO is a qualified teacher and has previously had this role at another school whilst the Head teacher is a qualified physiotherapist and completed the award several years ago.
-Most teaching assistants (TAs) are qualified and there are two Higher Level TAs.
-Additional training for these members of staff has included speech, language, dyslexia and maths courses.
+The SENCO is a qualified teacher with the National SENCO Award and has previously had the role of SENCO at another school whilst the Head teacher is a qualified physiotherapist and also completed the SENCO Award several years ago.
+Additional training for other members of staff (TAs, class teachers and lunchtime assistants) has included speech, language, dyslexia, developmental trauma and maths courses.
 As a village school, with a relatively small staff, we endeavour to develop our expertise to suit the needs of the children so that they are all well supported.